hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 **“DFH/SFH defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**

+SFH / DFH doesn’t replace anything.
+It amplifies everything that already exists by fixing the one decision none of them can fix alone.

 ---

 ## What No Other System Simultaneously Provides